pippinbarr/cart263-2020/slides/activity-raving-redactionist/activity-raving-redactionist.md

 - We see a screen of text with some passages "redacted" (covered in black bars)
 - Over time the redactions disappear, revealing the text beneath them
 - The user is in charge of keeping the information secret, so they click the secret text to restore the redaction
-- If all the redacted passages disappear, the user has failed!

 ---